Menu investor portal

 PRIVATE CREDIT

 Private credit is a broad term for investments in primary or secondary loans that are not widely or publicly syndicated and which can have a variety of different structures and terms.
 Private credit covers a range of sub-strategies including bridge finance, real estate, corporate lending, specialty finance and consumer credit.
-BG focusses predominantly on senior secured loans in the small to mid-cap segments.
+BG focuses predominantly on senior secured loans in the small to mid-cap segments.
 Compared to syndicated loans of equivalent credit quality, private credit typically commands a higher margin and benefits from more advantageous contractual terms.
 These more favourable conditions for the lender compensate for the lower liquidity of private credit compared to syndicated loans.

 Thanks to BG's proprietary sourcing, often through long-term partnerships, BG is well-positioned to benefit from bank retrenchment and to access lending opportunities offering attractive yields and strong downside protection.